December 2024

 Cinema Arts Bethesda

 "Cinema Arts Bethesda" is a monthly Sunday morning film discussion series held at Landmark's Bethesda Row Cinema.
-On March 3 at 10:00am is Io Capitano (Matteo Garrone, 2023), about two teenage boys who leave Senegal for Europe.
+On December 15 at 10:00am is Crossing (Levan Akin, 2024) from Georgia.

 Breakfast is at 9:30am, the film is at 10:00am and discussion follows, moderated by Adam Spector, host of the DC Film Society's Cinema Lounge and author of the column "Adam's Rib."
 A season pass is available.